1310 Citizenship/Alienage

 The sponsor’s income and resources must be considered before approving the federal TANF.

-Refer to Section 1632, Sponsored Alien Budgeting, of the policy manual.
+Refer to Section 1632 Budgeting the Income and Resources of a Sponsored Alien of the policy manual.

 Verification of Alien Status